qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Configuring map themes
 ......................

-The |showMapTheme| :sup:`Manage Map Themes` drop-down button provides access to convenient shortcuts to manipulate visibility of the layers in the :guilabel:`Layers`
+The |showPresets| :sup:`Manage Map Themes` drop-down button provides access to convenient shortcuts to manipulate visibility of the layers in the :guilabel:`Layers`
 panel: